IgniteUI/igniteui-docfx/en/components/doughnutchart.md

 The doughnut chart component slices explode either programmatically or by user interaction.

 **Enable/disable slice explosion**
-You can enable or disable the ability to explode slices by setting the `AllowSliceExplosion` property.
+You can enable or disable the ability to explode slices by setting the [`allowSliceExplosion`](/angular-apis/typescript/latest/classes/igxdoughnutchartcomponent.html#allowsliceexplosion) property.

 **Changing the exploded state of a slice upon slice click** If you attach an event handler for the `SliceClick` event, a reference to the clicked slice is supplied in the event arguments and you can modify its exploded state.